The Climate Action Lab

-The physical Climate Action Lab space will be part of the Public Engagement building of the North Torrey Pines Living and Learning Neighborhood.
-The lab will be home to research, teaching and public engagement around social science responses to the climate crisis.
+The physical Climate Action Lab space is part of the Public Engagement building of the North Torrey Pines Living and Learning Neighborhood.
+The lab is home to research, teaching, and public engagement around social science responses to the climate crisis.

 The Climate Action Lab announces a new collaboration to develop and implement climate curriculum in public K-12 classrooms.
-This is a partnership with the Center For Research On Educational Equity, Assessment & Teaching Excellence (CREATE) and the Birch Aquarium at Scripps.
+Climate Champions is a partnership with the Center For Research On Educational Equity, Assessment & Teaching Excellence (CREATE) and the Birch Aquarium at Scripps.
 See more here.

 The Climate Action Lab is delighted to announce the creation of the Earth Healers Award.
 The award is given in honor of Alice Parish and other strong women who have cared for the land and loved the earth.
 The award is made possible by the generosity of Steve Parish and her family, and is given to students, organizations, or members of the public in recognition of their efforts to care for the earth and protect the planet.
 Students in the Climate Action Scholars Program will nominate the recipients of this annual award.